If you’ve ever yearned for an early retirement, you’re not alone.

 An oversized emergency fund of at least a year’s worth of living expenses is a must for early retirees, creating a buffer for years when the stock market may be limping along or a medical expense crops up.

 Saving enough money and projecting your living expenses accurately is no easy task.
 Perhaps that explains why less than half (47 percent) of the higher income respondents to MassMutual’s survey said they were confident in their ability to retire at their intended age.
+(Learn more: The unexpected problems with early retirement)

-It helps to work with a trusted advisor who understands your financial goals and can help you solve for variables, including whether your house will be paid off, tax efficiency, the effects of inflation (which erode purchasing power), and whether the numbers only work if you move to a more tax-friendly state with a lower cost of living.
+It helps to work with a trusted professional who understands your financial goals and can help you solve for variables, including whether your house will be paid off, tax efficiency, the effects of inflation (which erode purchasing power), and whether the numbers only work if you move to a more tax-friendly state with a lower cost of living.

 Dwyer said she had one client who was so fed up with his professional job that he was ready to quit and take a part-time gig earning $12,000 per year at a big box hardware store.
 He changed his tune when she calculated that, based on his current salary, he could simply tough it out for two more years and then retire for good, rather than spending the next 10 years toiling away at a job that he may also dislike.